LeinnarF/YTDL/README.md

 To use the downloader, you can run the ytdl.bat script from the command line

+The downloaded file will be placed on the folder you're currently on

 ### Download MP3

 To download a video as an MP3 file, use the `m` mode: